-When I walk into Ray’s Tailor Shop, I immediately notice the ordered disorder of the two-room store.
+When I walk into Ray’s Tailor Shop which is men’s linen suits, I immediately notice the ordered disorder of the two-room store.
 Directly in front of me, too near the front door, sits a table stacked with files and mail and a small radio propped up on a box.
 Towards the back of the room, I see a fabric-draped Singer sewing machine, circa 1950–the first sewing machine, I later learn, that Sherman Ray purchased when he arrived in Oklahoma City from Germany.
 Next to the changing room, a small step stool is positioned between three large mirrors.
 The last table I see is loaded with scraps of tweed, herring-bone, and different varieties of worsted wools.
 And sitting on the table, in the middle of the material, is Ray, who when I enter is negotiating a thimble and needle to add a scrap of cashmere to a blazer.

 He runs the thimbled hand over impeccably slicked back hair and looks me over through large-framed glasses that magnify his eyes, which knowingly search for details that often go unnoticed in casual conversation: Does one shoulder hang slightly lower than the other?
 Does my neck crane forward to make my spine curve?
 Does a 30-year habit of standing into my left hip make the left leg slightly shorter?
 All of this occurs instantaneously as I introduce myself.
 He’s not sizing me up for a mano a mano fistfight.
 He’s measuring me.